What is an actor?

-Actors typically have to sign up for different castings to get hired on for a specific role, so it is important for people to look for openings that will fit their schedule.
+Actors typically have to sign up for different castings to get hired for a specific role, so it is important for people to look for openings that will fit their schedule.
 Some positions will require you to work as much as 15 hours a day to rehearse and film a show on time.
 This can be a big physical undertaking for anyone who isn’t used to spending an extended period of time on their feet, so it is essential to understand the requirements the job may ask of you.

 Types of actors

-- Character Actor – A character actor is willing to change their entire personality to play a certain character.
+A character actor is willing to change their entire personality to play a certain character.
 This requires the actor to be animated and creative as they usually play unique, strange, or colorful characters in supporting roles.

-- Non-Expert Actor – A non-expert actor is a non-professional actor who is used to adding realism to stories.
+A non-expert actor is a non-professional actor who is used to adding realism to stories.

 There are also many different types of acting roles as well.
 Background actors are known as “extras” and are found in the background of the scene, usually out of focus.
-Background actors usually don’t have lines and are there to make a scene come alive.
+These professionals usually don’t have lines and are there to make a scene come alive.
 Co-star actors have a few lines and usually only appear in one or two scenes.
 While recurring roles are characters who are found consistently throughout the story, and a series regular is one of the main characters seen most often throughout a series.